Revolution on Granite

 The Revolution on Granite (Революція на граніті) was a student-led protest campaign that took place primarily in Kyiv and Western Ukraine in October 1990.
-Ukraine was then the Ukrainian Soviet Socialist Republic, part of the Soviet Union until its declaration of independence from the Soviet Union on 24 August 1991.
+Ukraine was then the Ukrainian Soviet Socialist Republic, part of the Soviet Union until its declaration of independence on 24 August 1991.
 The protest was held from 2 October until 17 October 1990.
 One of the students' demands was the resignation of the Chairman of the Council of Ministers of the Ukrainian SSR Vitaliy Masol.
 On the last day of the protests, Masol was forced to resign and was replaced by Vitold Fokin.

 The Revolution on Granite is considered the first major political protest of Ukraine centred on Maidan Nezalezhnosti (Independence Square), the others being the 2004 Orange Revolution and the 2013–14 Revolution of Dignity.

 History

 The Ukrainian Student Union was launched in August 1989.
 This organisation was deeply unsatisfied with the results of the March 1990 Ukrainian parliamentary election.
 In this election the Communist Party of Ukraine had won 331 seats in the Supreme Soviet of the Ukrainian SSR (the parliament of the Ukrainian SSR) and the Democratic Bloc 111 seats.
 Student leader Oles Doniy declared that the Democratic Bloc ought to have won a majority.
 The Student Union then began preparations for a large-scale protest, which was to become known as the Revolution on Granite.

 On 2 October 1990 the students announced a hunger strike and occupied Kyiv's October Revolution Square (now named Maidan Nezalezhnosti [Independence Square]).
 They had decided against using the originally intended protest site Mariinskyi Park since that place was filled with Militsiya (the Soviet police force).
 The day had started with a rally which was attended by 100,000 people and initiated by the People's Movement of Ukraine, the Ukrainian Republican Party, and other smaller patriotic organisations.
 During the protest various other marches, whose participants numbered in the tens of thousands, were held in solidarity with the students.
 Also workers' organisations rallied to the cause by calling for nationwide strikes.
 During the protest, prominent cultural figures, opposition politicians and Soviet dissidents visited the students to show their support.
 On one of the first days of protests, chairman of the Supreme Soviet of the Ukrainian SSR Leonid Kravchuk visited the protestors.